6 min read

 - Ensure your dog has easy access to food and water, but don’t let them drink too much at once as this could also make them sick.

 - Keep an eye on your dog’s incision site for signs of infection such as swelling, redness, discharge, or odor.
 There are also different care instructions that care instructions when recovering from a surgical procedure, like a spaying vs neutering procedure.

-- Give your dog pain medication regularly, as prescribed by your vet.
+- Give your dog pain medication regularly, as prescribed by your vet surgeon.

 - Encourage your dog by taking them outside to use the restroom or using puppy pads near their resting area.

-- Give your pup lots of treats and praise to reward them for good behavior during recovery.
+- Give your pup lots of treats and praise to reward them for good behavior during the dog’s recovery.

 - Provide lots of love and affection to help your pup feel better and heal faster.

 Dietary Recommendations Post-Surgery for Dogs

 After surgery, the dietary needs of dogs can vary significantly based on the type of surgery and the individual dog’s health.
 However, several general guidelines can support recovery: